 - We take you through the scenic village of Killorglin – famous as the location of the ancient ‘Puck Fair’ festival, which takes place in August each year.

-- Experience Dingle bay – enjoy a relaxing drive along the Dingle peninsula – stopping for photos en route.
+- Experience Dingle bay – enjoy a relaxing drive along parts of the Dingle peninsula – stopping for photos en route.

 - Stop at Waterville – a beautiful village with unbeatable views out over Ballinskelligs Bay.